Zeroth order optimization with orthogonal random directions: Acknowledgements

 \section{Acknowledgements}

 L.R. acknowledges support from the Center for Brains, Minds and Machines (CBMM), funded by NSF STC award CCF-1231216, and the Italian Institute of Technology.
 L.R. also acknowledges the financial support of the European Research Council (grant SLING 819789), the AFOSR projects FA9550- 18-1-7009, FA9550-17-1-0390 and BAA-AFRL-AFOSR-2016-0007 (European Office of Aerospace Research and Development), and the EU H2020-MSCA-RISE project NoMADS - DLV-777826.
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA8655-20-1-7028.
 This work has been supported by the ITN-ETN project TraDE-OPT funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 861137.